The Front Page (1931 film): Cast

+Critical response

+Leslie Halliwell gave it three of four stars: "Brilliant early talkie perfectly transferring into screen terms a stage classic of the twenties.
+Superficially a shade primitive now, its essential power remains."
+Leonard Maltin was enthusiastic: "First filming of Hecht-MacArthur play is forceful, funny, and flamboyantly directed."
+Eddie Muller wrote: "This perfectly noir premise was delivered as uproarious comedy, thanks to Hecht and MacArthur's ribald rat-a-tat dialogue, which instantly created a new American archetype—the fast-talking, hard-drinking newshound who'll do anything for a scoop."

 Preservation

 The Front Page was preserved by the Academy Film Archive in 2016.

 Adaptations

 In addition to this film, the play has been adapted on several other occasions.
 CBS radio turned it into a one-hour June 28, 1937 episode of Lux Radio Theatre with Walter Winchell and James Gleason, and a half-hour June 22, 1946 episode of Academy Award Theater with O'Brien and Menjou reprising their original roles.
 NBC radio ran a one-hour May 9, 1948 episode of the Ford Theater starring Ed Begley and Everett Sloane.

 The story was adapted for Howard Hawks's comedy His Girl Friday (1940), in which Hildy was recast as a woman played by Rosalind Russell, the ex-wife of Walter (Cary Grant), giving the story a romantic spin.
 There was also a 1974 remake of The Front Page starring Jack Lemmon and Walter Matthau; and another version was made as Switching Channels (1988) with Burt Reynolds, Kathleen Turner and Christopher Reeve.